Table of Contents[Hide][Show]

 Pocket Style ($$)

 The pocket style is my personal favorite.
 They consist of an outer, waterproof shell with a stay-dry inner fabric that is sewn together to form a pocket.
 The pocket is then “stuffed” with an absorbent liner, usually microfiber or cotton.
 The legs are elastic and they have a built-in closure system so there is no pinning required.
-Diapers like BumGenius and FuzziBuns are shaped just like a disposable diaper.
+Diapers like BumGenius are shaped just like a disposable diaper.
 More recent designs use a snap closure both to keep the diaper on and to let the diaper out and make it larger as the baby grows.